Polarimeter to Unify the Corona and Heliosphere: Instruments

 The fields of view (FoV) of the 3 WFIs overlap slightly with each other and with the NFI, and the instruments' operation is synchronized.
 The instruments operate through polarized Thomson-scatter imaging of the transition from corona to heliosphere.
 PUNCH integrates images from its constellation of small satellites into a global composite after each orbit, covering ~6 orders of magnitude dynamic range.
 Through a stream of these images, PUNCH achieves 3D feature localization and accurate deep field imaging.
 The mission builds on Cyclone Global Navigation Satellite System (CYGNSS) experience with smallsat constellations.

+Data acquisition

+To accomplish its science objectives, PUNCH will acquire polarized white-light images over a composite 90° field of view centered on the Sun, i.e. from a few solar radii to 45° from the Sun in all directions.
+This poses many challenges in data reduction, meaning that the greatest technical challenge of the mission is in ground-processing the images acquired by the four spacecraft.

+The PUNCH science objectives require measuring the faint sunlight reflected off electrons contained in the corona and solar wind (the extended K-corona).
+Ten degrees from the Sun, the K-corona is 1000x fainter than the background stars, requiring precise photometric calibration across the individual cameras, to measure and remove the background starfield, galaxy, and related features—which constitute 99.9% of the light incident on the cameras.
+The camera images are co-aligned to within 0.03 pixel RMS, requiring precise measurement of the optical distortion of each lens system.
+Point spread function effects, such as optical coma, are identified and removed in the PUNCH data reduction pipeline; and minor photometric errors introduced by data compression are also tracked and eliminated.
+Polarimetry of the K-corona is affected by the polarization of the starfield itself, which required developing a novel formalism to enable background subtraction while preserving linear polarimetry.

+The primary PUNCH data product is background-subtracted, polarimetric images produced by the constellation on a 4-minute cadence; these images are made available to everyone via NASA's SDAC facility and the Virtual Solar Observatory.

 Collaborations

 SwRI is collaborating with the Naval Research Laboratory (NRL) and the Rutherford Appleton Laboratory in Oxfordshire, England, United Kingdom.

-PUNCH, which will operate in low Earth orbit, will work in synergy with NASA's Parker Solar Probe and the ESA's Solar Orbiter.
+PUNCH, which will operate in low Earth orbit, will work in synergy with NASA's Parker Solar Probe and ESA's Solar Orbiter.